Fedolodic/data-structure-and-algorithms-visualizer/explainer.md

 ## Prefix-Sum + Hash (Subarray Sum = K)
 To determine whether a subarray sums to a target `K`, we compute running prefix sums while storing previously seen sums in a map.
 At each step we check if `currentSum - K` has appeared before.
 If so, a subarray totaling `K` ends at the current index.
 This method finds a match in linear time.

+## Counting Sort
+Counting sort is efficient for integers in a small range.
+It counts how many times each value appears and then emits values in order based on those counts.
+The algorithm runs in O(n + k) time for `n` elements and range size `k`.